 We’re shifting the paradigm from seeing crime as a violation of the law to understanding crime as harm that requires individual, interpersonal, community, and system-wide accountability and healing.

 Restorative Justice Diversion

-We provide training and technical assistance to community based organizations and systems partners to introduce pre-charge restorative justice diversion programs as an alternative to youth incarceration, ultimately reaching ten cities across the country.
+We provide training and technical assistance to community-based organizations and systems partners to introduce pre-charge restorative justice diversion programs as an alternative to youth incarceration.